 Milton is a professor of environmental health and an expert in aerosol transmission.
 He assisted with the design of the experiments and the interpretation of the data.

-He is currently conducting a study of how SARS-CoV-2 spreads via exhaled breath and how well masks work to prevent or reduce the shedding of virus into the air.
+He is currently conducting a study of how SARS-CoV-2 spreads via exhaled breath and how well masks work to prevent or reduce the shedding of the virus into the air.
 Learn more about the study at http://go.umd.edu/stopcovid.